Antiques Roadshow Scandal: What Really Went Down?

-If you grew up in America in the late 1990s, chances are high that your parents had the family-friendly program Antiques Roadshow playing in the background while dinner was cooking.
-The still on-air show, famous for bringing the antiques appraisal business to people's homes, isn't as squeaky clean as its sanitized subject implies.
-In fact, Antiques Roadshow appraisers' scandals and continuous fraud affairs linger in the show's hidden histories.
-Take some time to peel back the curtain on America's favorite traveling program and see what dishonorable things lurk behind it.
+Growing up in the late '90s, chances were high that your parents had Antiques Roadshow playing in the background while cooking dinner.
+The still-airing show — famous for bringing the antiques appraisal business into people's homes — isn't as squeaky clean as its sanitized subject implies.
+In fact, Antiques Roadshow appraisers' scandals and continuous fraud affairs linger in the background of the show's uncovered histories.
+Take some time to peel back the curtain on America's favorite traveling program and see what dishonorable things lurk at the corners of your screen.

 Antiques Roadshow's First Major Scandal

-Antiques Roadshow remains to be one of the PBS network's most famous educational programs in its historic and current lineup.
-With thousands of hours of tape and countless appraisals made, the show's become a beloved late-night staple.
-Yet, everything isn't as it appears behind the scenes, as you'll discover with this scandal, and the several others, that stretch across the show's many seasons.
+Antiques Roadshow is still one of PBS's most famous educational programs.
+With thousands of hours of tape and countless appraisals made across the globe, the show has become a beloved late-night staple.
+Yet, everything isn't as squeaky clean as it appears behind the scenes.

 Pritchard and Juno's Civil War Thievery and Deception

-Russell Pritchard III and George Juno were a truly dastardly duo who were charged and indicted on counts of theft and fraud multiple times.
+Russell Pritchard III and George Juno were an unsuspecting duo frequently appearing as Civil War appraisers on the program, and were later charged and indicted on several counts of theft and fraud.
 Interestingly, these two used Antiques Roadshow as a platform to give themselves greater credibility as Civil War appraisers.
-In gaining respect, the duo were able to swindle people out of their family heirlooms by undervaluing the items, convincing the people who owned them to sell, and then re-selling the items to private collectors or institutions for significantly larger amounts of money.

 Antiques Roadshow Does Damage Control

-When the duo's story first aired, Antiques Roadshow was in its second season, and the scandal threatened this unique television series' popularity.
-Producers for the show moved quickly to address the problem; they wanted to make sure that these false appraisals were isolated incidents and that the show's credibility remained intact.
+When the duo's story first aired, Antiques Roadshow was in its second season, and the scandal threatened its popularity.
+Producers for the show moved quickly to address the problem.
+They wanted to make sure that these false appraisals were isolated incidents and that the show's credibility remained intact.

-The show's producers opted to deal with the issue publicly.
-They explained to viewers through various media outlets that the show didn't approve of the decision of signing on these two appraisers.
-Mr. Juno and Mr. Pritchard were then banned from the show, although in later interviews Mr. Pritchard claimed that he didn't intend to hurt the show, and that he only wanted to let viewers know that they could have exciting finds among their attic and basement storage bins.
+The producers opted to deal with the issue publicly.
+They explained to viewers through various media outlets that the show didn't approve of the decision to sign these two appraisers.
+Mr. Juno and Mr. Pritchard were then banned from the show.

 Additional Scandals From Subsequent Seasons

-Unfortunately for the famous PBS program, the Pritchard and Juno incident wasn't the last scandal to take a stab at the show's reputation and ratings.
-Two relatively recent scandals from the same year illustrate how there might still be a bumpy road ahead for this American show.
+Unfortunately for the famous PBS program, the Pritchard and Juno incident wasn't the last scandal to ding the show's reputation and ratings.
+Two relatively recent scandals illustrate how the waters haven't always been smooth sailing for the popular broadcast.

 Keno Brothers' Improper Bidding

-The popular appraisal-duo who'd been featured heavily on Antiques Roadshow, twins Leigh and Leslie Keno, were accused of improper bidding and failing to pay for their winning bids at two separate auction houses in 2016.
-Both in New Orleans and in Philadelphia, the brothers bet against each other, raising the prices of goods like furniture and paintings significantly and then failed to make the steep payments on their collective wins.
+The popular, heavily featured Antiques Roadshow appraisal duo, twins Leigh and Leslie Keno, were accused of improper bidding and failing to pay for their winning bids at two separate auction houses in 2016.
+The brothers bet against each other in both New Orleans and Philadelphia, significantly raising the prices of goods like furniture and paintings, and then failed to make the steep payments on their collective wins.

 While there doesn't seem to be any reported resolution to the lawsuit that was filed for the unpaid sum, it appears as though the brothers haven't faced any repercussions from the network itself.
 In fact, they still seem to be giving appraisals on the hit tv show as of 2021.